powerapi-ng/smartwatts-formula/deploy/docker/README.md

 ```

 **NOTE:**
-* .env mechanism is native to docker-compose, this way, environment is loaded by docker-compose
+* .env mechanism is native to `docker compose`, this way, environment is loaded by `docker compose`
   without manual operations,
 * profiles mechanism allows to deploy only required components without editing docker-compose.yml,
 * each configuration is detailed below for further information on usage and settings.